Own-Data-Privateer/hoardy-web/README.md

 Pros:

-- both are probably already installed on your POSIX-compliant OS.
+- both are probably already installed on your POSIX-compliant OS,
+- `wget` can produce archives in [`WARC`](./tool/README.md#glossary) format, which is a de-facto standard.

 Cons: